RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 ![CloudFormation Change Sets](./public/ChangeSets.png)

-##### Drift Detection

-Whenever a resource is changed directly rather than in the CloudFormation template you've built, e.g. an Ingress Rule in a Security Group, we have a Drift scenario.
-A Drift occurs when a CloudFormation stack has changed from its original configuration and no longer matches the template which built it.

-A Drift is something that needs to be avoided - just think about **Disaster Recovery Scenarios** when we need to recreate our stack in another region.
-In case of some drift, we can't reproduce our stack of resources accordingly.

-Drift Detection can very quickly be run to determine if drift has occurred and steps can be taken to correct the issue.
-You can run it direclty from the Console.
-Plus we can leverage AWS Config to monitoring whenever a drift happens at your instrastructure.

-A good resource about Drift Detection is [AWS - CloudFormation Drift Detection](https://aws.amazon.com/blogs/aws/new-cloudformation-drift-detection/)

-> You can create a stack from its template and do some changes at the Security Group of the Application Server to play around Drift detection and remediation

 ##### Code Reuse

 CloudFormation is infrastructure as code and like in a programming language we need to leverage code reuse.